RazorFlow/docs/src/content/js/guide/components/filter/filter_submit_event.md

 }
 </meta>

-You can execute a JavaScript callback when the "Apply" button on the filter has been clicked, by using the `onApplyClicked` function.
+You can execute a JavaScript callback when the "Apply" button on the filter has been clicked, by using the `onApplyClick` function.
 This callback gives you all the data in an easy to use form.

 ~~~
-filter_object.onApplyClicked (function(params) {
+filter_object.onApplyClick (function(params) {
 	// params.values contains the values of all the filter items
 	console.log ("The parameters are ", params.values);
 });